ninijay/web1-static-site-css/README.md

 # web1-static-site-css
-A simple static website with some css for my WEB1 class
+A simple static website with some css for my WEB1 class exercises

 ## Exercise 1
 Folder for this exercise: forms